U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 7 - Hidden Markov Model.md

 # Part 2

-We're still on the problem of learning some parameters, that will be fin $\pi, A , B = \theta$ by maximum likelyhood
+We're still on the problem of learning some parameters, that will be fin $\pi, A , B = \theta$ by maximum likelyhood.

 ![[Pasted image 20230309144217.png]]

 We start from those we know $Y^n$ then we apply the factorization of the observable with respect to the markovian distribution so *prior*...